NFDI4DS/nslp2026/docs/climatecheck_shared_task.md

 New training data will be released for both tasks, with task 1 having triple the amount of the last iteration.
 The new iteration will focus on sustainability, emphasising the need to build climate-friendly NLP systems with minimal environmental impact.

-More information on data, organisrs, and important dates will be available soon.
+More information on data, and important dates will be available soon.

+Shared task organisers:

+* Raia Abu Ahmad (DFKI Berlin)
+* Aida Usmanova (Leuphana University of Lüneburg)
+* Max Upravitelev (Technische Universität Berlin)
+* Georg Rehm (DFKI Berlin)